• News

-Six facts you may not know about the new super tax
+Six facts you should know about the proposed super tax

 1. You will pay tax on assets that have not been sold

-This means any growth in your superannuation balance will include anything that causes your account balance to go up.
-This may include things such as interest, dividends, rent, and capital gains on assets that have been sold, including any notional or ‘unrealised’ gains on assets that increase in value, even if your fund hasn’t sold them.
-This means that you will have to pay tax on a capital gain for an asset that has not been ‘realised’ or sold.
-Meanwhile capital gains tax will still apply when that asset is sold.
+This means any growth in your super balance will include anything that causes your account balance to go up.
+This will include things such as interest, dividends, rent, and capital growth on assets that have been sold.
+This includes any notional or ‘unrealised’ gains on assets that increase in value, even if your fund hasn’t sold them.
+This means that you will have to pay tax on a capital growth for an asset that has not been sold.
+Capital gains tax will still apply when that asset is sold.

-For example, assume your superannuation fund owns a property and your balance grew from $3 million at 30 June 2025 to $4 million at 30 June 2026.
-Your earnings for the extra tax would consequently be $1 million.
-Although you will pay tax on any rental income your fund receives from the property, you will also be liable to pay tax on a proportion of earnings above $3 million.
-In this example, the proportion would be 25%.
-This means the extra tax you would have to pay on the $1 million of earnings under this new proposal would be $37,500 (($1 million x 25%) x 15% new tax) even though your fund has not sold the property!
+Let’s say your super fund owns a property and your balance grows from $3 million at 30 June 2025 to $4 million at 30 June 2026.
+Your earnings for the extra tax are therefore $1 million.
+Not only will your fund pay tax on any rental income it receives from the property, you will also be liable to pay tax on a proportion of earnings above $3 million.
+In this case, the proportion would be 25%.
+This means the extra tax you would have to pay on the $1 million of earnings under this new proposal would be $37,500 (($1 million x 25%) x 15% Division 296 tax) even though you have not yet sold the property and made an actual profit!

-A further risk is that if this new tax is legislated and therefore become a precedent, the government may apply the same approach to assets held by other entities, such as assets you may own in your own name, assets held in companies or trust structures, etc.
+Another risk is that if Division 296 tax is legislated, it will become a precedent and the government may apply the same approach to assets held by other entities, such as your personal assets, assets held in companies or trust structures, etc.

-The proposal is essentially a form of double taxation on the same asset, which is grossly unfair.
-That is, you will pay extra tax every year on the proportion of your balance that exceeds $3 million (assuming your balance continues to grow every year) and then pay tax again on the actual capital gain when the asset is eventually sold.
+The proposal is essentially a double taxation on the same asset.
+This is unfair.
+You will pay extra tax every year on the proportion of your balance that exceeds $3 million (assuming your balance continues to grow every year) and then pay tax again on the actual capital gain when the asset is eventually sold.

-Although the proposal allows individuals to carry forward any negative earnings/losses to offset against the new tax in a future year’s tax bill, some individuals may never recoup the tax they have previously paid on unrealised gains if their account balance does not exceed $3 million again.
+Although the proposal allows individuals to carry forward any negative earnings/losses to offset against future earnings, some individuals may never recoup the tax they have previously paid on unrealised gains if their account balance does not exceed $3 million again.

-For example, if we look at what happened over the past two years, many superannuation funds in 2021 experienced large gains followed by a huge year of losses in 2022.
-Had this proposal been in place for the past two years, there would be many individuals who would be disadvantaged due to the peak and the fall of the market.
+For example, if we look at what happened over the past few years, many super funds in 2021 experienced large gains followed by a huge year of losses in 2022.
+Had this proposal been in place during this timeframe, there would be many individuals who would be disadvantaged due to the peak and the fall of the market.
 That is, such individuals would not receive a refund of tax previously paid when a decrease occurs in a future subsequent year.
-This means individuals will have to wait for their superannuation balance to recover before they can use the pre-payment of tax they have paid on unrealised gains.
+This means individuals will have to wait for their super balance to recover before they can use the pre-payment of tax they have paid on unrealised gains.

 But some individuals may never experience the peak again and won’t see their balance exceed $3 million because of volatile market conditions or because they are in retirement phase and are drawing down their balance to meet their living expenses.
 In these cases, individuals will have paid tax on capital gains that their fund has never received and worse still, they will not be able to get this money back.